conorhastings/netflix-originals/README.md

 We also move the history listener into the callback of our original setState since their is no reason for us to set up this listener if a user quickly enters and exits the page.
 Due to this we now safety check for the existence of this.unlistenHistory in componentWillUnmount.
 You can find a <a href="https://gist.github.com/conorhastings/4414e7daa661af9dd2c135550015dc50">gist link here</a> representing the changes I would make and a link to the <a href="https://netflix-fyuloseqig.now.sh/calendar/2017/1">demo</a> running this version of the code here.

+### Thought Process

+Since the code is in a single commit below is a rough outline of my thought process when going through the problem:

+1. get a month grid laid out using dummy row data in a single component, just to see it visualized before approaching the actual calendar.
+2.  render actual month data using the history and the first day of the month from Luxon (turn day 7 into 0 since the calendar treats sunday as the first day of the week)
+3.  wire up the state that would be responsible for laying out the days of the month.
+4. wire up the state containing the actual movie data, first just as a fixture on the client then moving to data being fetched.
+5. begin breaking pieces into components
+    *    first the week
+    *   followed by day
+    *    followed by empty day square
+    *    followed by launches
+    *    followed by individual launch
+    *    followed by show more
+    *    followed by expanded show more
+Anytime something became too big or felt like it was doing more than one thing I generally broke it out.